At AlturaSolutions, earned media is key to an effective B2B Inbound marketing strategy.

 But why would the editor of a major trade publication accept an article that promotes your company’s products?

-Now, even with fairly large trade publications, staff may include a publisher, one editor, someone handling online publishing, a couple of account reps, and that’s it.
+Now, even with large trade publications, staff may include a publisher, one editor, someone handling online publishing, a couple of account reps, and that’s it.
 The rest of the team are independent contractors.
-On top of this, instead of having an office, most of these people are working out of their own homes.

-This is an opportunity for us because it means this editor needs help.
-Our editor has to get a quality “book,” as it is called, out to subscribers every month with quality content that is valuable to their readers and helps grow the publication.
+Here is an opportunity for us because this editor needs help.
+Our editor must get a quality “book,” as it is called, out to subscribers every month.
 AlturaSolutions helps the editor accomplish this.

-Does an earned media strategy mean I can just write about the features and benefits of my widget?
+Does an earned media strategy mean I can just write about the features and benefits of my product?

-Well then, how can I bring my widget into the article?
+Well then, how can I bring my product into the article?

-They start with a problem.
+You must educate and tell a story.
+Start with a challenge.
 For instance, let’s say your product is designed to help prevent slip and fall accidents in stores.
-So we start the article by discussing how many people slip and fall in stores every year or discuss an actual incident.
+So, we start the article by discussing how many people slip and fall in stores every year or discuss an actual incident.

 Possible solutions are presented.
-So what can be done about this?
-I advise always mentioning two or three possible solutions, with one of these solutions being your super-duper widget.
+What can be done about this?
+I advise always mentioning two or three possible solutions, with one of these solutions being your product.

 A conclusion ends the article.
-Because these articles are generally only 1,200 words, the conclusion is short and is essentially a wrap-up of what has been discussed, with a final tactful mention of the benefits of the super-duper widget.
+Because these articles are generally only 1,200 words, the conclusion is short and is essentially a wrap-up of what already has been discussed, with a final tactful mention of the benefits of your product.

 Can I mention my product by name in an earned media article?

-In most cases, no. Here is where you must be discreet, it part of an effective earned media strategy.
-You can “point” to your product in the following ways:
+In most cases, no. You must be discreet; it’s part of an effective earned- media strategy.
+However, you can “point” to your product in the following ways:

-Incorporate quotes from an expert from your company (not a marketing person but an engineer or someone similar).
+- Incorporate quotes from an expert from your company.

-Have a third party (expert, thought leader, or customer) talk about how great your widget is.
-This can be very powerful and if the editor recognizes your expert as a true expert, she will look forward to the article.
+- Have a third party (expert, thought leader, or customer) talk about how great your product is.

-Include images of the widget for the article and always add “Images Courtesy of the Super-Duper Widget Company.”
-Most publications add this caption, so the reader sees your widget in action while reading the article.
-Now that is an effective earned media strategy.
+- Include images of the product for the article and always add “Images Courtesy of the Your Company.”
+Most publications add this caption, so the reader sees your product in action while reading the article.
+Now that is an effective earned-media strategy.

 Earned media has value.
-AlturaSolutions can prove this.
-When someone reads how a product can address their needs, it can be very powerful.
+AlturaSolutions has proven this for the past twenty years with more than 20 different clients.
+When someone reads how a product can address their business needs, it can be very powerful.
 That is why an earned media strategy can be so effective.